JackTheSpades/SpriteToolSuperDelux/readme.txt

 	  > print "CARRIED", pc which will run in state 0B
 	  > print "MOUTH", pc which will run in state 07
-	  > print "GOAL", pc which will run in state 0C
+	  > print "GOAL", pc which will run in state 0C Please be aware that the use of these labels completely and totally overrides ANY vanilla code that would run in the respective states (unless you set the aforementioned bits in the property bytes), so if you use them you have to code all of the wanted behaviors yourself, this is done on purpose so the code has complete control and they won't have unwanted side-effects due to vanilla code.
   If you don't use these print statement your sprite will just run the respective state's vanilla code, just as normal, for retro-compatibility purposes.
   There's also another special print statement that works only for EXTENDED sprites, which is print "CAPE", pc and its purpose is to fix a bug with cape interaction with custom extended sprites.
 You can use it to define the behavior of your extended sprite with cape twirl, not using it will default cape interaction of the extended sprite to do nothing.